Skip to Content

 Sexual Harassment

 What is Sexual Harassment?
-Sexual harassment involves unwelcome sexual conduct, requests for sexual favor, advances and other conduct.
+Sexual harassment involves unwelcome sexual conduct, requests for sexual favor, advances, and other conduct.
 Private employers are prohibited from discriminating on the basis of sex: “It shall be an unlawful employment practice for an employer … to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s … sex….”
 42 U.S.C. § 2000e–2(a)(1).
 Employers can be held vicariously liable for a supervisor’s sexual harassment of a subordinate.
 Gentry v.
 Exp.
 Packaging Co., 238 F.3d 842, 846 (7th Cir.
 2001)

-An employer can avoid liability by showing: (a) that the employer exercised reasonable care to prevent and correct promptly any sexually harassing behavior, and (b) that the plaintiff employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to avoid harm otherwise.
+An employer can avoid liability by showing: (a) that the employer exercised reasonable care to prevent and correct promptly any sexually harassing behavior, and (b) that the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to avoid harm otherwise.
 Gentry v.
 Exp.
 Packaging Co., 238 F.3d 842, 846 (7th Cir.
 2001)

 Tips For Sexual Harassment Prevention: